Welcome! If you’re new here, Hi!

-Inheriting her wardrobe too of course inspired my love for sustainability and the concept of classic pieces lasting well over decades.
+Inheriting her wardrobe too of course inspired my love for sustainability and secondhand.

 You can wear these classics over and over again.

-Inspired by none other than my Grandma Jean of course (who inspired my career and love for the classics).
+Inspired by none other than my Grandma Jean of course.

 Upon my grandma’s death I’d learned that she had literally kept decades worth of wardrobe (I don’t recommend this and if it’s a struggle for you to clean out the closet, check out this blog here)

 Lucky me, but I don’t recommend this route.

 Whether you’re pattern mixing a la skinny stripe paired with oversized floral skirt or preppy chic with a blazer, the outfit list with stripes is endless.

 And, it’s one reason I love the stripe tee: it lends itself to MANY looks.